parthpatel002/AI_Assignments/AI_Assignment_6/README.md

 # AI_Assignment_6

+## Introduction/Problem Statement:

+`Programming assignment 6.pdf` describes a **Bayesian Network** modelling uncertainities of the environment.
+The problem task is to **compute markov blanket of any node in the Bayesian Network** and also **compute the required conditional probabilities of some variables given some other variables**.

+## File Description:

 This folder contains my solution for assignment 6 of on-campus Artificial Intelligence (BITS F444) course.
 The file description is as follows:

 1. `Programming Assignment 6.pdf`: It contains the problem statement, and functionalities to be included in the solution.
 It also specifies the design of the GUI interface.